 Personally, my favorite color to use in design is blue.
 Women and men both love blue, making it an extremely versatile color.
 I think it is clear as to why Dell, American Express, and ADT chose blue as their dominant color.
 What do you think?

 For most businesses, grey serves as a great complimentary color when choosing website colors.
 Maybe the background color of your website could be a light grey, or you could have grey accents.
-It’s best to choose a color that strikes emotion and a sense of urgency when trying to sell something.
+It’s best to choose a color that strikes an emotion and a sense of urgency when trying to sell something.

 We all know grey is boring.
 It is emotionless but it works for certain companies.
 Using grey in the right color palette can set your website apart.
 Unless you are going for a very minimalist design, you will want to find some colors that go well with grey.

 Represents power, sophistication, luxury, and elegance.
-Black is a multipurpose color if you use it in a smart way.
+Black is a multipurpose color if you use it smartly.
 Any business can benefit from using black when trying to convey a sense of power or elegance in their brand.

 Black is a very bold color and it should be used correctly.
 Think about why the brands below went with black as their dominant logo color and then imagine how you might want to incorporate black into your website color palette.

 Now that you have an idea of what to do with your website colors, let’s create something great.

-You now know how to choose colors for website designs that you participate or invest in.
+You now know how to choose colors for website designs that you participate in or invest in.
 Whether you are trying to create a sense of urgency, ease the minds of potential clients, or sell high-end products, choosing your colors wisely will be a very important step in the website design process.